 - BitGo insurance applies only if:

-- Assets are kept in the BitGo cold wallet, insurance does not apply on the hot wallet
+- Assets are kept in the BitGo cold wallet (insurance does not apply to the hot wallet).

 - All private keys are controlled by the BitGo team (Nexo shall not have any keys to the cold wallet)

-- Transfer transactions from cold wallet to other addresses take ca 24 hours – these transactions are executed by following special operating procedures by BitGo team
+- Transfer transactions from cold wallet to other addresses take ca 24 hours – these transactions are executed by following special operating procedures by the BitGo team.

 The lending business is inherently connected with the transfer of the assets (of underlying and collateral).
 Nexo is custodial, but he cannot keep all assets in the cold wallet: